joshcraddock/keepasta/README.md

 # keepasta
-Securely retains the Keepass master-password for rapid deploy of KP client
+Securely retains a decryption key in memory and deploys when needed by the KeePass application when needed for hot-key access to the application.
+For use only by workstations with trusted physical security.